mpbmpb/workflow/README.md

 ## What I learned from this project
-How to use interfaces to create loosely coupled applications with polymorphic behaviour.
+How to use interfaces to create loosely coupled systems with polymorphic behaviour.

 <!-- GETTING STARTED -->
 ## Getting Started